gramineproject/graphene/CONTRIBUTING.rst

    that the authors are agreeing to the terms of the `project Developer Certificate of Origin <DCO>`__

+..
+Github and RTD use different roots for resolving paths, because of of .. include: in Documentation/devel/contributing.rst.
+This renders as a directory over file//.
+Over http[s]:// we take advantage of the automatic / redirect implemented in most HTTP servers.
+That's why DCO/ is a directory and not a file.

 PR Life Cycle
 ^^^^^^^^^^^^^
 We use git-rebase workflow and Reviewable.io for reviews.